 Barrel Train Ride

 Pony Rides and Petting Zoo – I appreciate places that can cater to my children of various ages.
-All 3 of my children were able to ride the ponies, even though my oldest son’s feet were almost dragging the ground on their large pony, Shiloh!
 We enjoyed the petting zoo, which was mostly goats we could go inside and pet.
 They also have some young Brahma cows, a donkey, peafowl, and chickens.

 Click HERE to visit their website.